ivandokov/phockup/readme.md

 If you would like to limit how deep the directories are traversed, you can use the `--maxdepth` option to specify the maximum number of levels below the input directory to process.
 In order to process only the input directory, you can disable sub-directory processing with:
 `--maxdepth=0`  The current implementation is limited to a maximum depth of 255.

+### Concurrent file processing

+If you would like to process multiple files concurrently use the `-c | --max-concurrency` flag.
+Default is 1, maximum value is 255.
+Higher values can improve the throughput of file operations.

 ## Development

 ### Running tests